ecological-cities/biodivercity/README.md

     (*Beta*) and total (*Gamma*) diversity for an animal group
 -   Use models to make pixel-based spatial predictions across new areas and time periods
+-   Convert vector data generated from future design scenarios into formats suitable for model predictions
--   Summarise predictions to benchmark and compare biodiversity ‘performance’ between planning units across the city
+-   Summarise spatial predictions to benchmark and compare biodiversity ‘performance’ between planning units across the city

 <br>